Art Way, Senior Drug Policy Manager, Colorado

 Art Way is Colorado senior drug policy manager, based in Denver.
 Way brings substantial public policy and criminal justice reform experience to DPA.

 A belief in the ills of mass incarceration and drug war policies fuel Art's desire to manage DPA's efforts in Colorado.
-These efforts include minimizing the role of the criminal justice system in addressing drug-related issues, increasing support for health-centered drug policies such as expanded access to sterile syringes, and building support to legalize marijuana in Colorado.
+His work involves minimizing the role of the criminal justice system in addressing drug-related issues.
+This work includes the passage and implementation of overdose prevention efforts, such as third-party naloxone distribution and the state’s 911 Good Samaritan law.

 Art has also been deeply involved in the passage and implementation of Colorado’s marijuana legalization law.
 His on-the-ground efforts have expanded its base of supporters to include prominent racial justice and criminal justice stakeholders.